A Seat at the Table

 Do I truly believe that everyone, everyone, should have a seat at the table?
 The racists, the bigots, the mean spirited, the rapists, the murders, the thieves?
 Does David Duke, for example, get invited to the table?
-People can change, right?
-We don't know we need to change until we see another way, after all.
 I am mulling and feeling like I am missing something when the thought hits me square in the face: David Duke has already been at the table for a long time.
 White men have had a seat at the table for centuries.
 This is not an affront, simply a fact.
-The idea is not to push them aside, to banish them, but to simply make room for others.

 There is nothing inherently wrong (or better) about being white and male.
-But tradition holds strong, and thus blind spots are sure to occur if the field of vision remains narrow.
-Not only that, but generation gives way to the next generation through stories and longstanding beliefs and ways of life, the narrative being controlled by those in charge.
-If we only see one type of leader, won't we begin to believe that that is the only type of person fit for leadership?
+But tradition and habit are powerful vehicles, thus blind spots are sure to occur if the field of vision remains narrow.
+Not only that, but generation gives way to the next generation through stories and longstanding beliefs and ways of life and, perhaps most powerfully, official policy, the narrative and rules being controlled by those in charge—case in point: a toddler at a 1916 lynching.
 Tradition can be lovely and meaningful, but it can also stagnate.
 Sometimes, it needs to be upended in order for growth to take place.
 Oftentimes this requires sacrifice on the part of the privileged in service to the greater good.
 The ironic thing is, the greater good includes the privileged.
 Those who practice altruism often reap the benefits, too.
 Let the last be first kind of sentiment.

 I ended my email to my dad like this: You have not failed me.
 Just because we may not see eye to eye on everything is hardly a sign of a failure as a parent.
 If anything, I'd be worried if none of us pushed back.
 You are a great father.

 I'm trying to find and think my way through these muddy waters.
+I'm trying to figure out how to resist and disagree while not de-humanizing the other side or forgetting that I might be wrong in some aspects.
 I'm trying to push back in love.
-The answers are not clear to me.
 I have not yet landed.
 I am just one person.
 But I am inclined to believe that the table, just like the landscape, is textured, multi-colored, large.